NedalAlQaisi/Travel-Destination/README.md

-# Set Up Components
+# Completely finish the Task

-- Q1: I faced some difficulties, due to my first interaction with React.js.
+- Q1: I faced some difficulties, because of problem with the props name.

-- Q2: I initially thought that it would take me one hour, but in fact two and a quarter hours because of my attempts to design within React.
+- Q2: I initially thought that it would take me 2 hour, but in fact 5 hours because of my attempts to design within React.